 Personally, I love just a hint of it- either in a featured piece of artwork, a few toss pillows on a sofa, or as an accent chair.
 It’s combined best with all neutral colors, but also mixes beautifully with rich jewel tones like Emerald Green, Sapphire Blue or a Deep purple Amethyst.

-Like all trends in life, they come and go… But for now, I’m LOVING “millennial pink” and will (sparingly) with any design that lets me.
+Like all trends in life, they come and go… But for now, I’m LOVING “millennial pink” and will use it (sparingly) with any design that lets me.